apache/spark/docs/sparkr.md

 ##### dapply
 Apply a function to each partition of a `SparkDataFrame`.
 The function to be applied to each partition of the `SparkDataFrame` and should have only one parameter, to which a `data.frame` corresponds to each partition will be passed.
 The output of function should be a `data.frame`.
 Schema specifies the row format of the resulting a `SparkDataFrame`.
-It must match the R function's output.
+It must match to [data types of R function's output fields](#data-type-mapping-between-r-and-spark).
 <div data-lang="r"  markdown="1">
 {% highlight r %}